Trash: Killer Joe's a Dark Tour of the American Trailer Park

 But what about the killer?

-There's color missing color in Don McCarrens' one (admittedly perfect) note performance as Joe, but he somehow manages to get the job done just fine in black and white.
+There's color missing from Don McCarrens' one (admittedly perfect) note performance as Joe, but he somehow manages to get the job done just fine in black and white.
 Whether he's laying out the terms of his agreement, or force-feeding a villain no worse than him (save for lack of a bullshit code) McCarrens is never anything short of credible.

 The cast's good, okay?
 But Chris Sterling's scenic design is the star.
 Texas has never been more claustrophobic or patinaed with grime.
 His is a very real cross section of trailer life.
 You can literally smell the green shag carpet.
 You can almost smell the poverty.
 Still, something's missing.